p2k3m/InfiniteRails/README.md

 The sandbox keeps the portal-building brief front-and-centre while the production renderer continues to mature.
 Flip the flags above whenever you want to regression-test the work-in-progress advanced build without losing the reliable sandbox.

+An automatic “safe mode” circuit breaker now guards the boot sequence: if the advanced renderer fails to emit its start signal within five seconds, the watchdog logs the timeout and relaunches the simplified sandbox.
+Overriding `APP_CONFIG.rendererStartTimeoutMs` still allows deployments to extend or reduce that window when necessary.

 ### Troubleshooting

 #### White screen or blank viewport